Make the most of the Year of St. Joseph

 And now therefore, when in these most troublesome times the Church is beset by enemies on every side, and is weighed down by calamities so heavy that ungodly men assert that the gates of hell have at length prevailed against her, the venerable prelates of the whole Catholic world have presented to the Sovereign Pontiff their own petitions and those of the faithful committed to their charge, praying that he would deign to constitute St. Joseph Patron of the Church.”

-The encyclical letter of Pope Leo XIII on devotion to St. Joseph: Quamquam Pluries.
+The motu proprio of Pope Benedict XV on devotion to St. Joseph: Bonum Sane

 “In this great undertaking which is the renewal of all things in Christ, marriage-it too purified and renewed-becomes a new reality, a sacrament of the New Covenant.
 We see that at the beginning of the New Testament, as at the beginning of the Old, there is a married couple.
 But whereas Adam and Eve were the source of evil which was unleashed on the world, Joseph and Mary arc the summit from which holiness spreads all over the earth.
 The Savior began the work of salvation by this virginal and holy union, wherein is manifested his all-powerful will to purify and sanctify the family – that sanctuary of love and cradle of life.”